Validation: Assuring Data Integrity

 ‘Remembering’ validation results

 Some entries can be computationally expensive to validate.
 In a currency app, for example, the validity of a transaction depends on the account balances of both transacting parties, which is the sum of all their prior transactions.
 The validity of each of those transactions depends on the account balance at the time, plus the validity of the account balance of the people they transacted with, and so on and so on.
-The data is deeply interconnected; you don’t want to wait while the coffee shop’s payment terminal interrogates half the town’s economic history when you’re just trying to buy a coffee and get to work.
+The data is deeply interconnected, a large graph of many small actions that all have to be checked for validity.
+But you don’t want to wait while the coffee shop’s payment terminal fetches half the town’s economic history when you’re just trying to buy a coffee and get to work.

-The result of a validation, if it was able to complete, is stored as a validation receipt.
-A failed validation receipt is also called a warrant.
+The result of a validation, if it was able to complete, is stored.
+If validation failed, the validator produces a warrant which contains proof of the invalid action.
 If a participant asks an authority for a piece of data that happens to be invalid, the authority can return the warrant in place of the actual data.

 While this works for finding the validity of one particular entry or action, a participant might have a reason to find out if another participant has ever produced any invalid data.
-In the future, Holochain may allow them to consult the agent activity authorities for that peer and get all warrants at once.
+Warrants are sent to the agent activity authorities, peers who have taken responsibility for data stored at the author’s public key.
+Holochain allows agents to consult these agent activity authorities for that peer and get all warrants at once.

 How validation rules are defined

-A validation rule is simply a callback function in an integrity zome code that takes an operation, analyzes it, and returns a validation result.
-You’ll remember that an operation encapsulates the details of an action, not a thing, so this function is validating whether the action’s author should have performed it.
-The function has access to the author’s source chain and the DHT, so it can also base its result on context such as the author’s history or any data that the action may reference.
+A validation rule is simply a callback function in an integrity zome that takes an operation, analyzes it, and returns a validation result.
+You’ll remember that an operation encapsulates the details of an action, so this function is validating whether the action’s author should have performed the action.
+The function has access to the whole DHT, so it can also base its result on context such as the author’s history or any data that the action may reference.

-The entry and link types defined in an integrity zome go hand-in-hand with the validation function defined in that same zome; that is, the validation function should cover all the operations produced by the act of creating, updating, or deleting entries and links of those types.
+The validation function should cover all the operations produced by the act of creating, updating, or deleting entries and links of those types.

 Non-determinism in validation functions